Application process

 You will need to complete an online application and upload four documents with your application.
 Do not commence application until you have the four documents ready for uploading:

-Upon receipt of a complete application for the test, an invitation is sent within five days.
+Upon receipt of a correctly completed application for the test, an invitation is sent within five days.

 Step 4: Obtain an Atypical Working Scheme (AWS) letter of approval